a-schaefers/themelios/README.md

 ## What Themelios will never do
 - Use non-native zfs encryption.
 I really don't like the alternatives-- native zfs encryption will offer more flexibility, worth waiting for.
 - Use msdos partition tables-- zfs is GPT by default.
-- Posix.
-All NixOS live disks come with bash, "bashism" is fine.

 ## Try it in it a VM right now!
 - From a NixOS LiveDisk VM,